 – If the category structure is not the same, you might have the same item identified differently across different systems.

-– Most of the credit cards companies provide a classification for each transaction.
+– Most of the credit card companies provide a classification for each transaction.
 It is generally in grouped into MCC (Merchant category codes).

 Having said that, data classification is the most time-consuming part of the whole exercise.
 Few things to consider while classification

 I hate to say this but the answer is that it depends.
 You might need granular categorization for certain categories like MRO and direct materials but for products like office supplies, you don’t need to classify it at each individual commodity level.